AdobeDocs/commerce-marketplace/src/pages/guides/sellers/marketing-review-guidelines.md

 # Marketing review guidelines

 From a marketing perspective, all submissions to Commerce Marketplace must solve a business problem and deliver rich and unique functionality.
-Marketing descriptions will be checked against our style guidelines to make sure that content is in line with Magento branding guidelines.
+Marketing descriptions will be checked against our style guidelines to make sure that content is in line with our branding guidelines.

 ## Presentation: Make the first impression count

 We have made an investment in the presentation of Commerce Marketplace.
 In return, we ask that you put forth an effort to present your solutions in a professional manner.
-If we see room for improvement, we’ll reach out to you before listing your extension on Commerce Marketplace.
+If we see room for improvement, we'll reach out to you before adding your product to Commerce Marketplace.

 *  Your product must have a professional presentation with clear descriptions, images, and screenshots.
 *  The product name must indicate the purpose of the extension or theme.
 *  The product description must be well-written and provide an overview of the features and benefits.
 *  Use only high-quality screenshots, images, and video to accompany the listing.

-## Extension title
+## Product title

-The extension title should fulfill the following guidelines:
+The product title should fulfill the following guidelines:

 *  Choose a title that is descriptive and concise.
-The extension title can be up to five words in length and must be in English.
+The title can be up to five words in length and must be in English.
-*  Do not include the version number, developer name, or any reference to Magento in the title.
+*  Do not include the version number, developer name, or any reference to Adobe or Magento in the title.
    *  Do not use _Magento_ or _M2_.
 *  Do not include the words _Extension_, _Module_ or _Plugin_.
    *  The words, _Connector_ and _Integration_ can be used if applicable.
 *  Use _&_ instead of _And_, such as in _Order & Save_ (not _Order and Save_).
 *  Capitalize the first letter of each word, such as _Mass Order Export_ (not _Mass order export_).
    *  Do not use all capital letters.
-*  Do not use punctuation unless it’s part of the actual company name, such as _InstantSearch+_ or _Yahoo!_.
+*  Do not use punctuation unless it's part of the actual company name, such as _InstantSearch+_ or _Yahoo!_.
    *  _/_ and _-_ are acceptable in certain circumstances, such as for _Two-Factor_ or _Import / Export_.
 *  Do not add underscores between words in the package name, such as (_Extension_Title_).
 *  Do not use the Developer Name in the title, such as _Print Order PDF_ (not _Fooman Print Order PDF_).
    *  If the developer is the same name as the service being integrated, you may use the develop name in the title.
-For instance, if Visa submits an integration, they should include _Visa_ since it’s the name of the service.
+For instance, if Visa submits an integration, they should include _Visa_ since it's the name of the service.
-*  You can add the Magento version, such as 2.3, if two separate extensions must be on the store.
+*  You can add the Commerce version, such as 2.4, if two separate extensions must be on the store.

-## Extension icon
+## Product icon

-The extension icon should fulfill the following guidelines:
+The product icon should fulfill the following guidelines:

-*  The extension icon must reflect the extension with words and/or images.
-Text is not required, but an extension title can be added to the icon.
+*  The icon must reflect the extension with words and/or images.
+Text is not required, but an title can be added to the icon.
-   *  If the extension title is added to the icon, it should exactly match the extension title.
+   *  If the title is added to the icon, it should exactly match the title of the product.
    *  No slogans or features.
-*  Do not use _Magento_ or _M2_.
+*  Do not use _Adobe_, _Magento_, or _M2_.
-*  Do not use the Magento Logo.
+*  Do not use the Adobe or Magento Logo.
 *  Do not use the developer logo instead of the extension icon.
 *  Do not specify the extension version.
 *  Limit the use of the word _Pro_.